wizdmio/wizdm/apps/wizdm/src/assets/docs/en/elements/icon.md

 [Go to the API Reference](#api-reference)

 Both Material icons and Font Awesome icon set are natively supported to enrich your user interface.
-This directive supports both icon fonts and SVG icons, but not bitmap-based formats(png, jpg, etc).
+This directive supports both icon fonts and SVG icons, but not bitmap-based formats(png, jpg, etc). `wm-icon` component also makes available usage of [Material Icon Extended](https://petershaggynoble.github.io/MDI-Sandbox/extended/).

 ## Usage Example